Nursing Practice

 Upon completion of the program, students will be able to:

-- Integrate information technology and informatics to provide scalable solutions for real-world systems problems.
+Students will integrate information technology and informatics in healthcare delivery to provide scalable solutions for real-world systems problems.

 Comments and Concerns